International Criminal Court: Philippines

 Following the announcement that the ICC would open a preliminary investigation on the Philippines in connection to its escalating drug war, President Rodrigo Duterte announced on 14 March 2018 that the Philippines would start to submit plans to withdraw, completing the process on 17 March 2019.
 The ICC pointed out that it retained jurisdiction over the Philippines during the period when it was a state party to the Rome Statute, from November 2011 to March 2019.

-On 11 March 2025, Duterte was arrested on an ICC warrant pursuant to his role in the Philippine Drug War and flown from Manila to The Hague.
+On 11 March 2025, Duterte was arrested on an ICC warrant pursuant to his role in the Philippine drug war and flown from Manila to The Hague.
+On 6 November 2025, the ICC also issued a secret arrest warrant against Duterte's erstwhile police chief, now Senator Ronald dela Rosa, charging him with the crime against humanity of repeated murder during the period between 1 November 2011, and 16 March 2019.
+On 11 May 2026, the arrest warrant was made public, and dela Rosa was placed on the international wanted list.
+The Senate refused to authorize his arrest, and an attempt to capture him in the Senate building itself on 13 May resulted in the Senate lockdown and a shootout, during which dela Rosa fled.
+President Bongbong Marcos's spokeswoman, while stating that there are "no plans yet" underway for the country's return within the Court, had communicated the previous day that the president still intended to apply national and international laws and that parliamentary guarantees are subject to limits.
+As of 23 May 2026, Senator dela Rosa was still a fugitive.

 Qatar

 In November 2025, The Guardian reported that Qatar had hired private intelligence firms, including the London-based Highgate, to undermine the credibility of an ICC official who accused Khan of sexually abusing her.
 According to The Guardian, the operation unsuccessfully attempted to find links between the accuser and Israel.
 It wrote that there was no evidence that Khan was involved, though his representatives met with those of Highgate.
 Highgate confirmed it had conducted an operation concerning the ICC but denied Qatari involvement.